Building out your own Sprinter van conversion is possible for most people, if you know where to start.

 Planning your Sprinter Van Conversion

-1. Decide how you will use your Sprinter camper van
+1. Decide how you will use your Sprinter van

-Whatever your planned use for your Sprinter camper van, make sure you have a clear plan for how you’re going to use it once it’s built out, so that you can factor this into your van build design, planning and budget from the outset.
+Whatever your planned use for your Sprinter van camper, make sure you have a clear plan for how you’re going to use it once it’s built out, so that you can factor this into your van build design, planning and budget from the outset.

 This is important because your needs and budget requirement will vary depending on how you plan to use your camper van – particularly when it comes to features such as storage, washing, bathroom facilities, showering and cooking equipment.

-If you plan for your campervan to be something you’ll use mainly for weekends or up to a couple of weeks road tripping at a time, you likely need a lot less storage and fewer cooking accessories, as well as potentially less electrical power and battery capacity than a camper van designed to go fully off-grid for weeks at a time.
+If you plan for your campervan to be something you’ll use mainly for weekends or up to a couple of weeks road tripping at a time, you likely need a lot less storage and fewer cooking accessories, as well as potentially less electrical power and battery capacity than a camper van designed for van life where you want to be able to to go fully off-grid for weeks at a time.

 2. Set a realistic van conversion budget

-Do you need to buy tools to do the job?
+Do you need to buy (or borrow) tools to do the van conversion?
 Will you need to pay someone to help you with certain aspects of your build, such as connecting the electrical system or cutting holes for the windows and roof vent?

-For guidance on how much a Sprinter camper van conversion costs, with rough cost estimates for each aspect of a camper van buildout, head over to this post: How much do Sprinter van conversions cost?
+For guidance on how much a Sprinter camper van conversion costs, with rough cost estimates for each aspect of a camper van buildout, read how much do Sprinter van conversions cost?

 3. Buy a new or used Sprinter van to convert